lundquist-ecology-lab/biostatistics_with_python/syllabus.md

 ### Required materials

 - Free Google account (For YouTube chat)
-- Free GitHub account (For access to Python.GriffyStats.com)
+- Free GitHub account (For access to [Python.GriffyStats.com](Python.GriffyStats.com))
-- Working Laptop, desktop, or tablet with keyboard
+- Working Laptop, desktop, or tablet with keyboard with an internet connection
   - Windows, Mac, Linux, ChromeOS, PadOS, iOS, Android all work!

 ###  Optional materials

 Optional textbook(s):
 - Whitlock & Schluter (2019).
 The analysis of biological data (3rd edition).
 W. H. Freeman.
 ISBN: 9781319226299
-- OpenStax Introductory Statistics is available, but is much more limited than Whitlock book
+- [OpenStax Introductory Statistics](https://openstax.org/books/introductory-statistics/pages/1-introduction) is available, but is much more limited than Whitlock book
 ### Course description

 Much of what we know about the biological world is based on rigorous collection and analysis of data.
 By the end of this course, students will be able to: